- # healthcare

 Patients and their advocates will be expected to continue to take a more proactive approach to the medicines.
 As an example, in 2016, concerned parents called for clearer warnings about medication side effects when a correlation was noted in association with an asthma medicine and neuropsychiatric adverse events.

-MedicalDirector has one of the most comprehensive and up to date sources of PI and CMI documents in Australia, curated from three separate sources.
+MedicalDirector has the most comprehensive and up-to-date collection of PI and CMI documents in Australia, curated from three separate sources.
 So irrespective of whether you’re using AusDI, MedicalDirector Clinical or MedicalDirector Helix, you can be confident that you’re providing your patients with the information they need about their medicines.

 Switching is safe, simple and personal.